 The Family and Medical Leave Act (FMLA) of 1993 requires that covered employers provide their employees with leave for qualified medical disabilities and leave for family reasons.
 The leave is unpaid so that you will get no money from your employer.

 One of the protected reasons for taking leave is for a qualifying medical condition that interferes with your ability to perform the essential functions of your job.
-Seeking treatment for substance use disorders may qualify under this specification, and you could get as much as 12 weeks of unpaid leave during 12 months.
+Seeking treatment for substance use disorders may qualify under this specification, and you could get as much as 12 weeks of unpaid leave during the 12 months.
 If you miss work because you are using alcohol or drugs or are absent from work because of active substance use, you do not qualify under the FMLA.

 Additionally, protection under the FMLA does not appear to be applicable when the employer provides written information about substance abuse that is applied indiscriminately across all employees and includes provisions regarding the loss of your job if you enroll in treatment for substance abuse.